 REme Editor: Change the paragraphs below of this subclause as follows (#CID 1032):

 Data frames with the QoS subfield of the Subtype subfield (see 9.2.4.1.3 (Type and Subtype subfields)) set to 1 contain QoS in their names and contain a QoS Control field in the MAC header.
 Depending on the context, QoS Data frame either refers to any such frame, or refers specifically to the Data frame with subtype 1000.
 References nearby to other specific Data frames with QoS in their name (e.g., QoS Null or QoS Data +CF-Poll) typically suggest the latter interpretation.

-A non-QoS STA always uses frames with the QoS subfield of the Subtype subfield set to 0 for data transmissions to other STAs.
-All STAs use frames with the QoS subfield of the Subtype subfield set to 0 for nonconcealed GCR broadcast Data frames unless a transmitting STA knows that all STAs in a BSS have QoS capability, in which case the transmitting STAs use QoS Data frames.
-All STAs use frames with the QoS subfield of the Subtype subfield set to 0 for nonconcealed GCR group addressed Data frames unless it is known to the transmitter that all STAs in the BSS that are members of the multicast group have QoS capability, in which case STAs use QoS Data frames.
-APs where dot11RobustAVStreamingImplemented is true or mesh STAs where dot11MeshGCRImplemented is true use frames with the QoS subfield of the Subtype subfield set to 1 for concealed GCR frames, as described in 11.21.16.3.5 (Concealment of GCR transmissions).
+A STA sets the QoS subfield as defined in 10.2.3.1 (General).

+(#1032)

 10.2.3.2 HCF contention based channel access (EDCA)

 REme Editor: Insert the paragraph below in this subclause as follows (#CID 1032):

+A non-QoS STA shall use frames with the QoS subfield of the Subtype subfield set to 0 for data transmissions to other STAs.
+A STA shall use frames with the QoS subfield of the Subtype subfield set to 0 for nonconcealed GCR broadcast Data frames unless the transmitting STA knows that all STAs in the BSS have QoS capability, in which case the STA shall use QoS Data frames.
+A STA shall use frames with the QoS subfield of the Subtype subfield set to 0 for nonconcealed GCR group addressed Data frames unless it is known to the transmitter that all STAs in the BSS that are members of the multicast group have QoS capability, in which case STAs shall use QoS Data frames.
+An AP with dot11RobustAVStreamingImplemented equal to true or a mesh STA with dot11MeshGCRImplemented equal to true uses frames with the QoS subfield of the Subtype subfield set to 1 for concealed GCR frames, as described in 11.21.16.3.5 (Concealment of GCR transmissions).(#1032)

 A QoS STA shall not transmit to another QoS STA an individually addressed frame with the Type subfield indicating Data and the QoS subfield of the Subtype subfield set to 0, except if the Subtype subfield indicates Null.
 A QoS STA should not transmit to another QoS STA an individually addressed frame with the Type subfield indicating Data and the Subtype subfield indicating Null.

 A QoS STA that transmits a group addressed frame with the Type subfield indicating Data shall transmit it with the QoS subfield of the Subtype subfield set to 0 if non-QoS STAs are among the intended receivers, should transmit it with the QoS subfield set to 0 if non-QoS STAs might be among the intended receivers, and should transmit it with the QoS subfield set to 1 if no non-QoS STAs are among the intended receivers.